Click here to see a 3D animation of the planned memorial.

-See the original architectural drawings at upper right; with the design of the new cultural area, there has been a slight shift in the location of the Memorial to the West and away from the brick kiln.
+See the original architectural drawing the concept plan above; with the design of the new cultural area, there has been a slight shift in the location of the Memorial to the West and away from the brick kiln.
 Some of the conceptual design features for the Turning Point Suffragist Memorial include:

 Entrance Plaza Gates are a replica of the White House gates where suffragists stood as “silent sentinels” demanding the right to vote and later held “watch fire for freedom” rallies.
 Lists of donors will be displayed on a wall, the Donor Wall, next to the fence and gates.

 Commemorative Banners anchoring the entrance replicate those carried by the suffragists.

 Memorial Cascade features a waist-high wall topped with a plaque for each suffragist being honored, e.g., those imprisoned in 1917 at the Occoquan Workhouse.
 The plaques include the name and other information and will be similar in design, e.g., in relief, to the “Jailed for Freedom” pin designed by their leader Alice Paul.
 Behind the row of plaques, water cascades into a large pool.

 Footbridge over a waterfall (at the right in the drawing above) leading to the winding path with informational stations and a Memorial Meditation Garden symbolizes the crossing over or advancement of the movement and signifies the continuing push for equality.